rocfd/brewpitopes/README.md

 Run the docker image:

       sudo docker run -it brewpitopes

+Create a shared folder between Brewpitopes docker image and your local machine.

+      sudo docker run -it brewpitopes --volume /your/machine/directory:/home/Projects

 ## PIPELINE
 1. Create an R project for the corresponding protein.
       Save the Rdata for the corresponding protein.
 2. Use directories.R to create the folder environment.

+      sudo docker

-3. Download the FASTA file of the target protein at Uniprot.
+4. Download the FASTA file of the target protein at Uniprot.
       Save at /Z_fasta
 4. Use the FASTA to predict linear epitopes using Bepipred and export results as csv (default parameters).
       https://services.healthtech.dtu.dk/service.php?BepiPred-2.0